asual/coupage-react-sample/README.md

 # Coupage React Sample

-## Overview

-The following sample project showcases the basic capabilities of the [Coupage](asual/coupage) toolkit.
-It contains a sample application, a set of common extensibility rules and a few sample extensions.
-It also offers a built-in internationalization and a highly optimized production setup.
+A complete sample project that showcases the basic capabilities of the [Coupage](https://github.com/asual/coupage) toolkit and contains a host application, a set of common extension definition rules, and a few sample extensions.
+It offers a built-in internationalization and a highly optimized production setup.

 Each of the provided sample packages can be independently built and extracted into a separate code repository.